Why Does My Cat Stare at Me? What Is Behind the Stare?

 Why Does My Cat Stare At Me?

-Staring at you is your cat’s way of figuring out what you’re all about, and what you’re going to do next.
+Staring at you is your cat’s way of figuring out what you’re all about and what you’re going to do next.
 A cat will stare to indulge their curiosity, show affection, engage one of their hunting instincts, and communicate their needs.
 However, an empty stare may be a sign of retinal detachment.

 Reasons Cats Stare

 While most of our mothers taught us that it’s not polite to stare, our kitties were taught the opposite.
 Staring is an important way for them to gather information that is pertinent to their survival.
 By watching you or other animals, they can figure out when their next meal might be, when they need to get ready to defend themselves, or when you are open for a lap warmer.
 They can’t just ask you if you had a good day, so they rely on their visual senses to pick up on your demeanor.
-Let’s dive into some more specific reasons that a cat might focus that undaunted stare.
+Let’s dive into some more specific reasons that a cat might focus that undaunted stare on you.

-- Staring Indulges a Cat’s Curiosity
+- Staring Indulges A Cat’s Curiosity

 We’re all aware of how curious our feline friends can be.
-Like the nosy neighbor that lives next door, they want to see what you’ll do next.
+Like the nosy neighbor that lives next door, they always want to see what you’ll do next.
 Take their stare as a compliment.
 Your kitty thinks that you’re entertaining!
 They also want to know what silly trick the dog is going to attempt and how many trips up and down the tree the squirrel outside is going to make.
 If you think about it, our domestic kitties have a lot of hours to fill in a day.
 They’ve come a long way from their wild ancestors that need to spend that time hunting down their dinner.
 While cat naps do fill up long periods, there is still plenty of time left where they need to be entertained.

-- Staring is a Way Cats Show Affection
+- Staring Is A Way Cats Show Affection

-- Staring is a Cat’s Hunting Instinct
+- Staring Is A Cat’s Hunting Instinct

 For cats that live in the wild, they need to be on high alert at all times.
 They don’t want to miss a meal opportunity or a possible predator in their territory.
 Just because your kitty isn’t hunting for survival doesn’t mean that those instincts are gone.
 Similar to their wild relatives, staring helps give your house kitty a feel for the things that are happening in his or her environment.